 - 2. Check the system documentation for the hardware devices that you intend to power up, and then determine the proper startup sequence.
 Use the following power-on sequence, where applicable: - a.
 Turn on the power to the supporting devices (for example, Ethernet switches and management stations) before the storage server. - Attention: If you will be directly managing the storage array, you must set up the Dynamic Host Configuration Protocol (DHCP) or BOOT-P server before you turn on the power.
 Setting up the server allows the controllers to obtain the corresponding IP address when you turn on the power to the array module.
 For more information, see the software installation guide for your operating system. - b.
-You must turn on the storage expansion enclosures before the storage server.
+You must turn on the expansion units before the storage server.
 The controllers might not recognize the correct configuration if the drives are powered up after the storage server.
-For instructions on how to power up the storage expansion enclosures, see the storage expansion enclosure documentation. - c.
+For instructions on how to power up the expansion units, see the expansion-unit documentation. - c.
 Turn on the power to the storage server; then restart or turn on the power to the host.